hughesadam87/scikit-spectra/README.rst

 =========================================================================================
-THIS LIBRARY IS NOT LONGER MAINTAINED AND IS UNLIKELY TO WORK WITH MODERN PYTHON STACKS
+THIS LIBRARY IS NO LONGER MAINTAINED AND IS UNLIKELY TO WORK WITH MODERN PYTHON STACKS
 =========================================================================================

 ==================================================